-and the mean and standard deviation of log wages.
+We estimate model (1) using data from the four overlapping sample intervals: 1985-1991, 1990-1996, 1996-2002, and 2002- 2009.
+Columns (1)-(4) of Table II show, for each interval, the number of person-year observations for full-time male workers, the number of individuals, and the mean and standard deviation of log wages.
 In each interval we have 85-90 million person-year observations on wages for about 17 million individual workers.
 As expected from the patterns in Table I, the standard deviation of wages rises substantially from 0.38 in interval 1 (1985-1991) to 0.51 in interval 4 (2002-2009).
-Mean log wages rise about 5 percent from interval 1 to interval 2 and then are quite stable.
+Mean log wages rise about 5% from interval 1 to interval 2 and then are quite stable.

-Columns 5-8 present a parallel set of statistics for the largest connected set of workers in each interval.
+Columns (5)-(8) present a parallel set of statistics for the largest connected set of workers in each interval.
 Mobility rates between establishments are sufficiently high in West Germany that, in each interval, 97% of person-year observations and approximately 95% of all workers are included in the connected set.
-Mean wages for observations in the connected set are slightly higher than in the overall population of full-time male workers, while the dispersion of wages is slightly lower.
-Neither the relative size of the connected group, nor the relative mean/standard deviation of wages in that group change across the four intervals, suggesting that there is little or no loss in focusing attention on the largest connected group for the remainder of the paper.
+Mean wages for observations in the connected set are slightly higher than in the overall population of full-time male workers, whereas the dispersion of wages is slightly lower.
+Neither the relative size of the connected group nor the relative mean/standard deviation of wages in that group change across the four intervals, suggesting that there is little or no loss in focusing attention on the largest connected group for the remainder of the article.